odinuv/web/articles/programming/git.md

 ![Git confilict](/articles/programming/git-conflict.png)

 When this happens, use `git status` to see files with conflict.
-Use your editor to resolve conflict (make to code runnable again) and than use `git add <path>` and `git commit -m "resolve conflict message"` to continue.
+Use your editor to resolve conflict (make the code runnable again) and than use `git add <path>` and `git commit -m "resolve conflict message"` to continue.
 You can stop the merge by `git merge --abort`, this will revert both branches to previous state.
 Problematic pieces of code are highlighted by Git like this in your files: